syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 * The node's [CanAutoLayout](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.NodeBase.html#Syncfusion_Blazor_Diagram_NodeBase_CanAutoLayout) value indicates whether the node should be automatically positioned or not.
 Applicable if the layout option is enabled.

-The following code illustrates how to set the canautolayout property for the node.
+The following code illustrates how to set the can auto layout property for the node.

 ```cshtml
 @using Syncfusion.Blazor.Diagram